begin-thread/elk-howto/threatintel.md

 	  abuseurl:
 		enabled: true

-## FILEBEAT - THREATINTEL - For AlienVault, get your API key here and add it to threatintel.yml
+## THREATINTEL - FILEBEAT - For AlienVault, get your API key here and add it to threatintel.yml
 Link here: [https://otx.alienvault.com/api]

-## FILEBEAT - THREATINTEL - The authentication token used to contact the OTX API, can be found on the OTX UI.
+## THREATINTEL - FILEBEAT - The authentication token used to contact the OTX API, can be found on the OTX UI.
 ```
 var.api_token: put-your-key-here
 ```

 <!---
 *******************************************************************************
 -->
-# KIBANA INDICATORS
+# THREATINTEL - KIBANA INDICATORS

-## KIBANA INDICATORS - Add the threatintel integration
+## THREATINTEL - KIBANA INDICATORS - Add the threatintel integration
 ```
 # Not useful, works with the intel integration in Kibana? [http://localhost:5601/app/integrations/detail/ti_util-1.1.0/overview] (2023-02-08)
 ```

-## KIBANA INDICATORS - Validate the ingestion here
+## THREATINTEL - KIBANA INDICATORS - Validate the ingestion here
 ```
 [http://localhost:5601/app/security/threat_intelligence/indicators]